gepatto/sokopi/README.md

 # sokopi
-A version of the haxoban haxeflixel demo optimized for running on a raspberry pi
+A version of the haxoban haxeflixel demo by Graham Marlow optimized for running on a raspberry pi